hseung88/loren/README.md

 ```
 @inproceedings{seung2026lowrank,
 title={Low-Rank Curvature for Zeroth-Order Optimization in LLM Fine-tuning},
-author={Hyunseok Seung and Jaewoo Lee and Hyunsuk Ko},
+author={Seung, Hyunseok and Lee, Jaewoo and Ko, Hyunsuk},
 booktitle={The Fortieth AAAI Conference on Artificial Intelligence},
 year={2026},
 }